-Choose an insertion site that has an adequate amount of subcutaneous fat.
-Shown here are the best body areas (shaded) for sensor insertion.
+Shown below are the best body areas (shaded) for sensor insertion.

-Note: Assistance may be needed for sensor insertion into the back of the upper arm.
+Note: Assistance will likely be needed for sensor insertion into the back of the upper arm and into the buttocks.
 Some users found it difficult to insert the sensor into their arm by themselves.